 The VA provides the following map highlighting the disability benefit coverage area:

 If you think you have been victimized by the Camp Lejeune toxic water contamination you may be entitled to fair compensation.
-Contact DeGaris Law today for a free consultation regarding your legal rights.
+Contact DeGaris Law today for a free consultation regarding your legal rights with a Birmingham personal injury lawyer.